junszhao/oxfordccai/content/post/20-23-04-chi-best/index.md

 Our systematic review paper about digital autonomy for children ('12 Ways to Empower') was commented on "The literature review was thorough, does a good job highlighting the efficacy of previous research on children's digital autonomy".

-We thank all the reviewers for their valuable comments that helped ud to refelect our research and improve our presentation further.
+We thank all the reviewers for their valuable comments that helped us to refelect our research and improve our presentation further.